UtahEFD/QES-Public/README.md

 __Windows-Specfic Instructions__

 On Windows, you will need a C++ compiler.
 We have tested all Windows builds using the Community Edition of Microsoft's Visual Studio development environment [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/).
 This is different than the Visual Studio Code editor -- make sure you get the full Visual Studio Community IDE, which includes the MSVC C++ compiler.
+Specifically, our current build environment for Windows is the following:

+- Windows 11 (Version 24H2, OS build 26100.3194)
+- Microsoft Visual Studio Community 2022 (64-bit), Version 17.0.4

+Microsoft's Visual Studio Community Edition (and related) IDEs understand CMake and can configure a CMake project using the presets.
+Simply open the Local Folder containing your copy of QES into the IDE.
+Then, from the "Configuration" drop-down, select windowsDev.
+You can trigger a full Reconfigure of the project from the "Project" menu's "Delete Cache and Reconfigure".
+Once CMake is configured, you can build the project through the Build > Build All menu items.

+You will then need to access the built executables in the buildWindowsDev build folder using either Powershell or other command line shells on Windows.

 ## Running QES